Live with ease managing stress & negative emotions

 With the help of open-minded leadership, I interviewed for a fifth grade opening at one of our elementary schools and never looked back.
 I now live the high stakes and parental demands on a daily basis, and my experiences have taught me to never feel too overwhelmed to stop and let others in who can offer help.

 My role as the Library Media Special is so very close at heart and I love working collaboratively with the incredibly talented specialist in my new school.
 She has so much to offer with so many networking tools that only her role and expertise can provide.
+I also love to pick and rely on the brains of my outstandingly professional colleagues and administrators for hints and tips, and best practices at this level.

 I awoke this Sunday morning to a personal vow of not allowing work to be all-encompassing in the practice to continue to live a more balanced life.
 Breakfast is finished and I’m feeling encouraged.
 I pull out the computer and sit in my favorite spot at the end of the dining room table.
 The energy is good here and I enjoy the brain breaks the wide window to the neighborhood provides.
-As I acknowledge the want to write more and allow my creativity to flow, my fingers go to work on the keyboard as my right arm breaks out into hives.
+As I acknowledge the want to write more and allow my creativity to flow, my fingers go to work on the keyboard as my right arm begins to break out into hives.

 Convinced the breakout is in direct correlation with the swirling thoughts I’m suppressing about Monday approaching, lessons that need attention, and papers that need grading, I pretend I’m not stressed by the idea of it all.
 My body continues to react and denial allows the hives to hop over to my left arm.
 My breathing gets shallower.

-Probable Cause: Small, hidden fears, Mountains out of molehills.
+Probable Cause: Small, hidden fears, mountains out of molehills.

 Probable Cause: Irritation over delays.
 Babyish way to get attention